The 29 Best Virtual Happy Hour Ideas in 2022

 - Pictionary: Embrace your inner artist in this classic party game where your teammates try and guess what it is that you’re drawing.
 Use a Pictionary word generator to summon what you’ll be sketching.

-- Heads Up: Heads Up involves a player having to guess the mystery word held up to their head based on the clues given by the other players.
+- Heads Up: Heads Up, available on the Google App Store, involves a player having to guess the mystery word held up to their head based on the clues given by the other players.
 It covers a wide variety of topics ranging from “Icons, Legends & Stars” to “Animals Gone Wild.”
 But if you’ve exhausted all of the categories, you can purchase additional ones for $0.99 each.

 - Charades: Chances are you’ve played charades before.
 In the online version, you can use a charades idea generator to choose your words and phrases.
 No equipment required, but creativity is highly encouraged.